uozuAho/what-does-the-gov-do/readme.md

 # To do
 - docs: where the data is from, what it means
-- check plot vs table: data match?
+- MP tables
-- list of MPs on click
+  - make colour wider
   - add links to member
 ## feedback
 - policy list is overwhelming. show me policies grouped by area of concern